Home / Wellness / Diabetes monitoring systems: Get to know your glucose numbers

 For people diagnosed with diabetes, consistent blood sugar rates are the goal, not just having a specific hemoglobin A1C that shows an average blood sugar level for the past several months.

-“For blood sugar or blood glucose, you don’t want peaks and valleys, ups and downs,” said LeAnn Tilden, R.N., Nutrition & Diabetes Services, Marshfield Clinic Health System.
+“For blood sugar or blood glucose, you don’t want peaks and valleys, ups and downs,” said LeAnn Tilden, a registered nurse with Nutrition & Diabetes Services at Marshfield Clinic Health System.
 “Glucose monitoring rates ideally should be more constant and give you current information.”

-Blood sugar testing is a good diabetes management tool and for years, people with diabetes have used glucose meters requiring needle sticks to capture a blood droplet for testing.
+Blood sugar testing is a good diabetes management tool and for years, people with diabetes have used glucose meters requiring finger pokes to capture a blood droplet for testing.

-Thanks to technology, monitoring is easier, less painful and provides more data for better management through a continuous glucose monitoring (CGM) system.
+Thanks to technology, monitoring is easier, less painful and provides more data for better management through a continuous glucose monitoring (CGM) system that typically goes in your arm.

 “This is a game changer, for sure,” Tilden said.
 “With the rise of numbers of people with diabetes, we have to help people figure out how to manage it better since it’s a multifaceted disease.
-Close monitoring helps people with diabetes live healthier longer with less complications from the chronic disease and CGMs have definitely changed and improved accuracy over time.”
+Close monitoring helps people with diabetes live healthier longer with less complications from the chronic disease and CGM’s accuracy has improved over time.”

 Knowing numbers is key and CGM systems help people with diabetes keep blood sugars even, rather than spiking high or dropping low.
 In general, testing frequency depends on diabetes type and treatment plan.